Authentic Ayurvedic Retreat: Healing of the Mind, Body and Spirit

 *There will be a morning fire ceremony at dawn that is optional to attend.

-*You’ll get a morning doctor visit after or before your body treatment, prescribed by the doctors.
+*You’ll get a morning doctor visit after or before your prescribed body treatment.

 *Mid morning snack is delivered.